the key points: 👇

 Technical international SEO vs content localisation

-The technical setup parts of international SEO use a different skillset to content translation and localisation.
+The technical setup parts of international SEO use a completely different skillset to content translation and localisation.
 I can tell you how to set up the correct markups and how to configure your language tags as an SEO consultant, but I can barely say “hello” in anything other than English.
-So there may or may not be an overlap there, which is why a lot of international businesses like to use agencies instead so they can get all their technical and localisation stuff done under one (figurative roof).
+You may find an overlap, but many international businesses prefer to use agencies to get all their technical and localisation work done under one figurative roof.

 Language translation vs localisation

-Proper localisation is more than just 1-1 technically correct translation; it involves localising query research, understanding how that local target audience searches for information, and the cultural nuances that can affect how they interact with your website.
-This can be everything from preferred payment methods and providers to any of the design and UX factors already mentioned above.
+Proper localisation goes beyond technically correct, word-for-word translation.
+It involves localising your query research, understanding exactly how that specific local audience searches for information, and mapping the cultural nuances that affect how they interact with your website.
+This covers everything from preferred payment providers to the design factors mentioned above.

-Heck, you can see the challenge of this even in English differences between, say, the US and UK.
-Trousers vs pants, for example, is a well-known one.
-Panties and knickers.
+You can see the staggering challenge of this even in English differences between the US and the UK.
+“Trousers” and “pants” mean very different things.
+We have panties and knickers.
 Tights and pantyhose.
 Sweaters and jumpers.
-High heeled shoes and pumps.
-Thongs and g-strings (ooh-err).
+High-heeled shoes and pumps.

-And thong means something entirely different again in the Australian market!
-So with all that to consider just from “one” language with different dialectal and cultural implications, imagine how many faux-pas and poor targeting decisions you might be making when you’re translating into a different mother tongue entirely.
+A “thong” means something entirely different again in the Australian market.
+With all that to consider from a single language with different dialectal implications, imagine the scale of faux-pas and poor targeting decisions you could make when translating into a completely different mother tongue.

 Finding your international SEO consultant (or whatever)